Château des Ducs de La Trémoille: History

-In 1619, Henri de La Trémoille married Marie de La Tour d'Auvergne and in the year 1628 the duchess and her intendent the sieur d'Iray oversaw the construction of a small pavilion.
+In 1619, Henri de La Trémoille married Marie de La Tour d'Auvergne.
+In the year 1628 the duchess and her intendent the sieur d'Iray oversaw the construction of a small pavilion.
 She then proceeded to order the building of the South pavilion for her apartments in the year 1635 and decided later to build a newer, more luxurious castle in place of the old one.
-The project was entrusted to Jacques Lemercier, an architect of King Louis XIII of France and famous for his work on the Château de Richelieu, Versailles, the Louvre and the Chapel of la Sorbonne in Paris.
+The project was entrusted to Jacques Lemercier, an architect of King Louis XIII and famous for his work on the Château de Richelieu, Versailles, the Louvre, and the Chapel of la Sorbonne in Paris.
 The construction began in 1638.
 At the time it was one of the most important castles in France with its 110-meter long façade and its main courtyard (Cour d'honneur) surrounded by 70-metre long galleries.
 The south side contained the gardens and the orangery, outbuildings and an unfinished stable later complemented the site.
-Attracted by being at the court of Louis XIV of France, the members of the House of La Tremoille later neglected the castle in favour of their Parisian residency.
+Attracted by being at the court of Louis XIV, the members of the House of La Tremoille later neglected the castle in favour of their Parisian residency.

 During the French Revolution, the castle and the chapel were plundered and more than 40 paintings and the marble tombs in the chapel were destroyed.
 The trees from the orangery and the content of the library were burnt to provide warmth for the soldiers.
-It became national property and then siege of the sous-préfecture in 1797.
+It became national property and then the siege of the sous-préfecture in 1797.
 It was offered to Vaubois by Napoleon in 1803, then to Masséna in 1809 both refused because of the restoration and maintenance costs.
 The city of Thouars bought the site from the state in 1833 to use it as a barracks until 1849.
 It then was used as a private college -College Saint-Louis- by priest until 1869.
 The chapel was bought back by the family of La Tremoille in 1873.
-The castle was transformed to a prison and used for this purpose from 1872 to 1925, accommodating up to 1 200 prisoners during World War I. The city of Thouars then decided to make it a public school in the year 1933 and from 1979 to today it is a middle-school named Marie de La Tour d'Auvergne.
+The castle was transformed into a prison and used for this purpose from 1872 to 1925, accommodating up to 1 200 prisoners during World War I. The city of Thouars then decided to make it a public school in the year 1933 and from 1979 to today it is a middle school named Marie de La Tour d'Auvergne.
 It remained under restoration from 1987.